n-peugnet/ffff/README.md

 │   └───php              #     and php files.
 ├───lib                  # All the php classes of the CMS.
 ├───public               # The public directory containing your website.
+├───res                  # Ressource files used by the CMS.
+│   └───styles           #     styles files (css or php) │       └───fonts        #         Fonts files
 ├───tmp                  # Temporary directory containing cache files.
 └───tpl                  # The templates
     ├───layouts